KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script reads the module list (created by the script before) and clones all modules.

-Please note that this script takes a long time to download all modules and also takes up a lot of space on your hard drive (> 2 GB).
+_Note_: This script takes a long time (> 10 min) to download all modules and also takes up a lot of space on your hard drive (> 2 GB).

 ### expand_module_list_with_repo_data.js

 This script expands the module list with information from the `package.json` files from the modules (if available).

 The script also adds an image.
 To do this, it searches the module's repo for an image that begins with "screenshot".
 If it doesn't find anything like that, it takes the first image it finds in the repo.

-Note: Images will only be included if a free license is specified in the `package.json`.
+_Note_: Images will only be included if a free license is specified in the `package.json`.

-From the collected information it creates a new JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ### check_modules.py

 This script goes through all cloned modules and performs various checks.
-The result is writen to the [result.md](result.md).
-This script still not extends the modules list.
+The result is written to the files [`result.md`](result.md) and [`modules.json`](./docs/modules.json).

 ## Ideas / To do

 - Website
   - Make it responsive.
-  - Add an issue div to each card which have issues: counter + link to result.md.
   - Add little statistics:
     - last update
     - module amount